YuckyFox/BypassNRO/README.md

 # Windows OOBE Bypass

 This batch script modifies Windows registry settings and schedules temporary tasks to simplify the Out-of-Box Experience (OOBE) setup process.
+Disabling need for a Microsoft Account.
 This is a simplified version that **does not use unattend.xml** or any other automated setup tools.

 ---